 The CQC are the independent regulator for all health and social care services in England, whether they are provided by the NHS, local authorities, private companies or voluntary organisations.
 They also protect the rights of people detained under the Mental Health Act.

-The CQC check all our hospitals and residential services in England to ensure they are meeting national standards, and they share their findings with us and the public.
+The CQC check all our services in England to ensure they are meeting national standards, and they share their findings with us and the public.
 They are able to take action against providers who do not meet minimum requirements or if a service user's basic needs are not being met.

 The Care Inspectorate is the independent scrutiny and improvement body for care services in Scotland.
 They make sure people receive high quality care and ensure that services promote and protect their rights.